Tiendil/tiendil-org-content/content/posts/2024-02-24-making-a-fictional-universe-quantity-survey-processing/en.md

 It's clear that nothing is clear :-) Yes, there is a general picture, but it's like an average across the hospital.
 If we look at specific slices, they are quite different and evenly distributed.

-Formally, we can say that we will focus on "strategists who like to explore the world and want to do it in the setting of conspiratorial black humor".
-Then we will say that our most-target-target audience is `21/243` (`Core` + `Hard` strategists) ~ `8.5%` of strategy fans.
 Formally, we can say that we will target "strategists who enjoy exploring the world and want to do so in a setting of conspiratorial black humor'.
 Then, we can state that our most-targeted audience is `21/243` (`Core` + `Hard` strategists), which is approximately `8.5%` of strategy players.

 In other words, this is a highly optimistic upper limit, the achievement of which will depend on the game's quality."